 Here’s an article that talks about the strategy more in-depth: The Login Optin™ Strategy

-How to Set Up An Auto Login After Registration for your WordPress Site
+How to Set Up An Auto Login After Opt-in for your WordPress Site

 The steps below assume that you have your AccessAlly site set up and that your free course is built and ready to go.